 Mexico has some of the most amazing deals on all-inclusive hotels in places like Cancun, Cabo San Lucas, and Puerto Vallarta.
 While these places have great buffets, and relaxing spas, you don’t have to spend all your money to stay there.

-4. Skip the high season
+4. Avoid the high season in Mexico

 Depending on the time of your visit to Mexico, prices on hotels can fluctuate greatly.

-For example, coastal areas like Baja California, Jalisco, and the Rivera Maya have the highest prices on hotels and tours from December through April, when the weather is dry and sunny, and many visitors from colder climates seek warm getaways.
+For example, coastal areas like Baja California, Nayarit and the Rivera Maya have the highest prices on hotels and tours from December through April, when the weather is dry and sunny, and many visitors from colder climates seek warm getaways.

 If possible, plan your trip to Mexico during the shoulder season from November through early December and from April through late May to get good deals.

-5. Take colectivos to save money
+5. Take colectivos in Mexico to save money

 Colectivos are small shared vans that are a great if you are looking to save some cash.
 ADO buses can get you around Mexico, as they have routes in many regions of the country, but colectivos are mostly local and can get you from one town to another for a relatively small price (20 to 50 Mexican Pesos).